mhorga/mhorga.github.io/_posts/2016-01-11-using-metalkit-part-1.markdown

 title: Using MetalKit part 1
 layout: post
 ---
 The Metal framework was announced the [WWDC 2014](https://developer.apple.com/videos/wwdc2014/) as we mentioned last week.
 A year later, at the [WWDC 2015](https://developer.apple.com/videos/wwdc2015/), the new [MetalKit](https://developer.apple.com/library/ios/documentation/MetalKit/Reference/MTKFrameworkReference/index.html) framework was announced which brings a great deal of improvements and new features for `Metal`.
 Meet __MTKView__, a subclass of `NSView/UIView`.
-It comes with an embedded `Metal` Layer, and it also manages the framebuffer and its render target attachments, as well as takes care of the draw loop.
+It comes with an embedded `Metal` layer, and it also manages the framebuffer and its render target attachments, as well as takes care of the draw loop.

 Let’s create a new `Cocoa Application` (since `iOS` simulators do not support `Metal`).
 Make sure only the `Swift` and `Use Storyboards` fields are selected.
 Next, let’s create a new class named __MetalView.swift__ of type `NSView` (for now).
 Once created, go to the storyboard and select the `View` under the `View Controller` as set its class to a `MetalView` type under `Identity Inspector` as seen in the image below.